When Science Goes Awry

 We found Muni unconscious in tall grass.
 Her infant was gone.

-Moments later we spotted the adult male Bamm-Bamm (CBB) sitting in a nearby tree, biting into the infant’s lifeless body (photo).
+Moments later, to our horror, we spotted the adult male Bamm-Bamm (CBB) sitting in a nearby tree, biting into the infant’s lifeless body (photo).

 (Photo by Lisbeth Nygaard Nilsson)

-The possibility of infanticide in baboons had barely been on our radar.
+The possibility of infanticide in baboons had not been on our radar.
 Such behavior was best known in monkeys like langurs that lived in single-male groups.
-Reports from baboons existed, but they were rare and largely anecdotal.
+Reports from baboons existed, but they were rare and anecdotal.7

 The evolutionary explanation was disturbing but straightforward.
-When a new male entered a troop and rose to dominance, he could increase his own reproductive success by killing unweaned infants fathered by other males.
-The death of the infant caused the mother to return to fertility sooner, allowing the new male an opportunity to sire offspring of his own.
+When a new male entered a troop and attained high dominance, he could increase his own reproductive success by killing unweaned infants fathered by other males.
+The death of the infant caused the mother to return to fertility sooner, allowing the new male an opportunity to sire his own offspring more quickly.

-After the trajedy of Muni’s infant, Bill immediately halted all darting of mothers carrying infants.
-At first we assumed the incident had been an isolated tragedy triggered by human interference.
+After the death of Muni’s infant, Bill immediately halted all darting of mothers carrying infants.
+We hoped the attack had been an isolated incident caused by our interference, but we were not willing to risk another such tragedy.

-But only nine days later, Bill and Steve witnessed another attack near camp at dusk.
-An adult male bit a nine-month-old infant, which died overnight from a puncture wound below the ear.
+Only nine days later, Bill and Steve observed another attack near camp at dusk.
+An adult male bit a nine-month-old infant in the head.
+The infant was found dead the following morning with a puncture wound below the ear.

 Something far more important was happening within chacma baboon society than we had understood.